 Some aspects of starting a nonprofit are similar to starting a for-profit business, but nuances exist.
-How to Incorporate a Nonprofit Organization can be confusing and complicated and it can be helpful to have a checklist of what you should address to incorporate a business as a Nonprofit Organization.
+Incorporate a nonprofit organization can be confusing and complicated so it can be helpful to have a checklist of what you should address.
 Before I go any further, let’s first chat about what being a nonprofit business means.

-The information that I’m about to provide you in this article on How to Incorporate a Nonprofit Organization is not intended as legal, tax, or financial advice.
+The information that I’m about to provide you in this article is not intended as legal, tax, or financial advice.
 It’s for general knowledge purposes to give you some insight as you prepare to talk with your lawyer, accountant, or licensed professionals who can address your legal, tax, and financial situation and questions.

 What Does It Mean to be a “Nonprofit”?